 The green crab population has increased dramatically in some areas of Maine in the past few years, according to the Maine Department of Marine Resources (DMR).
-They feed on shellfish, such as blue mussels and soft-shell clams, threatening one of the state’s major wild fisheries.
-Those resources could be in even more danger in the coming years because of a more aggressive breed of green crab now showing up in the state’s waters.
+They threaten one of the state’s main natural fisheries because they consume shellfish like blue mussels and soft-shell clams.
+Those resources could be in even more danger in the coming years because of a more aggressive breed of green Angry Canadian Crabs now showing up in the state’s waters.

 The crabs are wiping out other shellfish species, grass beds, and other vulnerable parts of the ecosystem.
 Until a more scientific solution is found there’s only one thing you can do to stop them.

-As it turns out the green crabs has a sweet ocean taste to them and they make a good soup or chowder.
-Once you’ve caught some for yourself you can use this quick and easier method from Outfitter’s Guide to prep the green crabs for cooking.
+As it turns out, the green crabs have a sweet ocean taste to them, and they make a good soup or chowder.
+Watch this episode of The Green Way Outdoors for some crab inspiration!